-In a clocked partition all event generating mechanisms do no longer apply.
+In a discrete-time partition all event generating mechanisms no longer apply.
 Especially neither relations, nor any of the built-in operators of section 3.7.2 (event triggering mathematical functions) will trigger an event.

 16.8.2 Solver Methods